-i. / Allowance for the personal needs of the waiver participai ıt ------ ----------- --------- ---------- ---------- ----- -------- ------------ ----
+i.
+Allowance for the personal needs of the waiver participant

-(sele ect one):
+(sel ect one):

-\bigcirc SSI standard
+\circ SSI standard

-\circ Optional State supplement standard
+\bigcirc Optional State supplement standard

-\circ Medically needy income standard
+\bigcirc Medically needy income standard

 The special income level for institutionalized persons

-0 A percentage of the Federal poverty level Specify percentage:
+\bigcirc A percentage of the Federal poverty level

+Specify percentage:

-0 The following dollar amount:
+\bigcirc The following dollar amount:

 Specify dollar amount: If this amount changes, this item will be revised

-\bigcirc The following formula is used to determine the needs allowance:

-Specify formula:

-\bigcirc Other

-Specify:

-the ne allowance for the personal needs of a waiver participant with a community spouse is different from amount used for the individual's maintenance allowance under 42 CFR §435.726 or 42 CFR §435.735, lain why this amount is reasonable to meet the individual's maintenance needs in the community.
+○ The following formula is used to determine the needs allowance: Specify formula: Other Specify: :: If the allowance for the personal needs of a waiver participant with a community spayer is different from 11.
+If the allowance for the personal needs of a waiver participant with a community spouse is different from the amount used for the individual's maintenance allowance under 42 CFR §435.726 or 42 CFR §435.735, explain why this amount is reasonable to meet the individual's maintenance needs in the community.
+Select one: Allowance is the same Allowance is different.
+Explanation of difference: iii.
+Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specified in 42 CFR §435.726: a.
+Health insurance premiums, deductibles and co-insurance chargesb.

-Sele ct one:

-• Allowance is the same

-\bigcirc Allowance is different.

-Explanation of difference:

-¥

-- iii.
-Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specified in 42 CFR §435.726: - a.
-Health insurance premiums, deductibles and co-insurance charges - b.
 Necessary medical or remedial care expenses recognized under State law but not covered under the State's Medicaid plan, subject to reasonable limits that the State may establish on the amounts of these expenses.

-Select one:

-- Not Applicable (see instructions) Note: If the State protects the maximum amount for the waiver participant, not applicable must be selected. - The State does not establish reasonable limits. - igcirc The State uses the same reasonable limits as are used for regular (non-spousal) post-eligibility.

-Note: The following selections apply for the five-year period beginning January 1, 2014.

-e.
-Regular Post-Eligibility Treatment of Income: SSI State - 2014 through 2018.

-Answers provided in Appendix B-5-a indicate the selections in B-5-b also apply to B-5-e.

-Note: The following selections apply for the five-year period beginning January 1, 2014.
+Select one: Not Applicable (see instructions) Note: If the State protects the maximum amount for the waiver participant, not applicable must be selected.
+The State does not establish reasonable limits. ○ The State uses the same reasonable limits as are used for regular (non-spousal) post-eligibility.
+B: Participant Access and Eligibility ] B-5: Post-Eligibility Treatment of Income (5 of 7) Note: The follo owing selections apply for the five-year period beginning January 1, 2014. e.
+Regula ar Post-Eligibility Treatment of Income: SSI State - 2014 through 2018.
+Answe rs provided in Appendix B-5-a indicate the selections in B-5-b also apply to B-5-e.
+Appendix B: Participant Access and Eligibility B-5: Post-Eligibility Treatment of Income (6 of 7) Note: The follo owing selections apply for the five-year period beginning January 1, 2014.